Software

 Intelex is an integrated management platform for quality, safety, and environment (EHSQ).

-Its differential point is the ability to connect various management systems, such as ISO 9001, ISO 14001, or ISO 45001, within a single environment.
+Its differential point is the ability to connect various management systems, such as ISO 9001, ISO 14001, or ISO 45001, within a single environment, helping companies align with the non-financial reporting directive and broader ESG frameworks.

 It allows configuring forms, managing audits, and controlling key indicators with a clear and adaptable interface.
 Its cloud-based architecture makes access from any device easy and guarantees data security.